rwxrob/zet/docs/2387/README.md

 * I want to bike and paddleboard and hike and skate
 * I want to live in places I have never been
 * I want to experience great art
-* I want to take luxurious baths and read great books in them
+* I want to take luxurious baths (soft water) and read great books in them